-Minnesota's average price per gallon of regular gasoline was $3.96 on Tuesday, three cents below the national average.
+Minnesota's average price per gallon of regular gasoline was $3.96 on Tuesday, five-cents below the national average.

 "It's been a very bumpy year where the national average started at $3, reached $4 and even hit $5," said Patrick De Haan, head of petroleum analysis for GasBuddy.
 "Much of the decline has to do with concerns over the economy, the Federal Reserve raising interest rates at a very aggressive pace to slow down growth that could induce a U.S. recession, which sees oil demand decline and oil prices declining as a result of a recession."

 Gas prices rose to over $4 per gallon in March as Russia began its onslaught in Ukraine.
 While global supply tightened, De Haan says there's been an increase in gasoline supplies over the last 8-weeks which helps push prices down.